MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sharepoint-file-access-policies.md

 # Policy recommendations for securing SharePoint sites and files

-This article describes how to implement the recommended identity and device-access policies to protect SharePoint Online and OneDrive for Business.
-This guidance builds on the [Common identity and device access policies](identity-access-policies.md).
+This article describes how to implement the recommended identity and device-access policies to protect SharePoint and OneDrive for Business.
+This guidance builds on the [common identity and device access policies](identity-access-policies.md).

 These recommendations are based on three different tiers of security and protection for SharePoint files that can be applied based on the granularity of your needs: **baseline**, **sensitive**, and **highly regulated**.
 You can learn more about these security tiers, and the recommended client operating systems, referenced by these recommendations in [the overview](microsoft-365-policies-configurations.md).